johnsfdemo/Demo-SMS-Utilities/README.md

 # Demo SMS Utilities

 This package contains invocable Apex classes that send SMS messages to a mobile phone number from Salesforce.
-The utilities are meant to be a way to demo SMS messaging without the need to install Instant Message or other telephony framework.
+The utilities are meant to be a way to demo SMS messaging without the need to provision demo phone numbers or intgerate another telephony framework.

-## DemoCommunitySMSVerification
+## `DemoCommunitySMSVerification`

 This invocable Apex class sends a random *n*-digit numeric string to a mobile phone number and returns the string to the caller.
-It can be used as a simple form of verification in demos, and a sample login flow is included that uses the class to send a verification code to a user after he or she logs in.
+It can be used as a simple form of verification in demos, and a sample [login flow](https://help.salesforce.com/articleView?id=security_login_flow_associate.htm&type=5) is included that uses the class to send a verification code to a user after he or she logs in.

-## DemoSendSMSMessage
+## `DemoSendSMSMessage`

-This invocable Apex class sends a text message to a mobile phone number and returns the string `SUCCESS` on successful sending of the
-SMS message or `FAILURE` along with an error message if for some reason the SMS cannot be sent.
+This invocable Apex class sends a text message to a mobile phone number and returns the string `SUCCESS` on successful sending of the SMS message or `FAILURE` along with an error message if for some reason the SMS cannot be sent.

 ## How It Works

 The framework sends the SMS by sending an email to the mobile phone provider's text email address.
 For example, a text to 123-555-1212 on the U.S. AT&T network will go to `1235551212@txt.att.net`.
 It is for this reason that it is imperative to know the cellular network of the demo persona's mobile phone during the demo.
 For this reason, I have included a global value set that contains all of the acceptable mobile provider names and have placed a custom field on the `User` object as an example.

-From here, it is a simple matter to retrieve the demo persona's mobile phone number (from the `User` or `Contact` record, for example) and the mobile network name (also from the same record, say) and pass those parameterd to the desired Apex class from a flow or process.
+From here, it is a simple matter to retrieve the demo persona's mobile phone number (from the `User` or `Contact` record, for example) and the mobile network name (also from the same record, say) and pass those parameters to the desired Apex class from a flow or process.

 ## How to Deploy This Package to Your Org